Introduction

 The common MongoDB connection for all export units, used for accessing source collections.

-SQL target server/directory
+SQL target connection/directory

-The common target for all export units, which can be either a directory or a connection to a SQL server.
+The common target for all export units, which can be either a Directory or a connection to a SQL Server.

 - If a target server is set, the target database type is locked to the server type and each export unit specifies a database name for the export.